 Hit the highlights

 The Melbourne Free Walking Tour includes many of the sights and stories that makes this city special.
 See laneway street art and grand Gold Rush-era architecture.
 Get the lowdown on the traffic quirk that is the hooked turn.
-Learn about notorious bushranger Ned Kelly at the Old Melbourne Gaol, where he was hung in 1880.
+Learn about notorious bushranger Ned Kelly at the Old Melbourne Gaol, where he was hanged in 1880.
 By the end of these daily 180-minute tours, visitors will probably know more than many Melburnians.

 Hero or criminal?